Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 ```
 dqc_admin_tools.py dump_sqlite_db
 ```
-Once you have copied the file "reference_genomes.tsv" to the same directory as the script, you can proceed to run the script.
+After copying the file "reference_genomes.tsv" to the same directory as the script, you may proceed to execute the script.
 ```
 python summarize_GenBank_results.py
 ```